 “Never doubt that a small group of thoughtful, committed citizens can change the world.
 Indeed, it is the only thing that ever has.” – Margaret Mead

 Children & Families of Iowa is dedicated to improving the communities its serve.
-For more than 128 years, CFI has found that the thoughtful, committed citizens of those communities are just as committed.
+For more almost 130 years, CFI has found that the thoughtful, committed citizens of those communities are just as committed.
 CFI is grateful for those who are doing their part to change the world by giving to the programs of Children & Families of Iowa.
 Gifts of all sizes can make a difference.
 Some people give because they want to “pay it forward.”
 Others are inspired by CFI’s compelling stories of hope.
 Still others simply want to donate to an organization they believe in.